 |GH||1 - 15|

-Origins of the Sterbas Corydoras
+Natural Habitat of the Sterbas Corydoras

 The Sterba's Corydoras is indigenous to the upper Rio Guapore in Brazil and can also be found in Bolivia in South America.
 They inhabit small tributaries, pools, creeks, and areas of flooded forest with a sandy substrate, soft acidic water and plenty of dense vegetation.